sirkrouph-dev/rag-engine/README.md

-# RAG Engine
+# RAG Engine WIP

 A powerful, modular framework for building advanced Retrieval-Augmented Generation (RAG) pipelines using configuration-as-code.
 Combining state-of-the-art retrieval algorithms with multiple vector databases and LLM providers.

-> **Status: Early Development** 🚧
+> **Status: Core Pipeline Functional** ✅
 >
-> This project is in early development with core components implemented but pipeline integration still in progress.
-The extensive documentation represents the target vision, not current functionality.
-See the roadmap below for implementation status.
+> The core RAG pipeline is now functional!
+Document ingestion, chunking, embedding, and vector storage work end-to-end.
+The CLI build command successfully processes documents and stores them in ChromaDB.
+Chat functionality requires local LLM setup or API keys.
 >
 > _Built with ❤️ and GitHub Copilot - Learning and building in public._